-The UK government appointed a trade commission to investigate trading conditions in the British dominions, including New Zealand, in the aftermath of the imperial conference of 1911.
-The commissioners, who included the popular novelist H. Rider Haggard, spent several weeks in New Zealand in the first months of 1913.
-Eventually the commission’s rather leisurely progress was interrupted by the First World War, and a report was not made until 1918.
+The UK government appointed a trade commission to investigate trading conditions in the British dominions in the aftermath of the 1911 imperial conference.
+The commissioners, who included the popular novelist H. Rider Haggard, spent several weeks in New Zealand in early 1913.
+The commission’s leisurely progress was eventually interrupted by the outbreak of the First World War, and it did not report until 1918.

 Te whakamahi i tēnei tūemi